 One common step people take to try and solve disk problems is to repair permissions using Disk Utility.
 Back in the early days of Mac OS X this was helpful, but it has become much less necessary in current versions.
 It won’t hurt to repair disk permissions, but the errors listed and fixed typically don’t affect much.

-Remove unnecessary startup items and Internet plug-ins
+Remove unnecessary startup items and internet plug-ins from Mac

 When your Mac starts up, programs you use frequently can be set to automatically launch at startup: Safari, Mail, Dropbox, etc. Several background processes may also get loaded to support programs you’ve installed, like backup software.
 And some programs may have configured themselves to launch at startup whether you want them or not – Skype, anyone?
 You may have extraneous items or out-of-date tasks vying for attention.